 How can I use generative design workflows?

-The tools that The Living used to do these studies were custom tools that were not available for others to use at the time.
-Autodesk is interested in democratizing some of these tools and making them accessible to more people.
-Project Refinery is a beta tool that Autodesk is developing to help preform generative design workflows like these.
+The tools that The Living used to do these studies were custom tools that were not available to the public at the time.
+Autodesk is interested in democratizing this methodology and in making them accessible to more people.
+Project Refinery is a beta application Autodesk is developing to help preform generative design workflows like these.
 Project Refinery:

 Automatically runs Dynamo created logic to create options